MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/hybrid-modern-auth-overview.md

   |Exchange ActiveSync clients (e.g., iOS11 Mail)  <br/> |Exchange ActiveSync  <br/> |For Exchange ActiveSync clients that support modern authentication, you must recreate the profile in order to switch from basic authentication to modern authentication.  <br/> |

 - **General prerequisites**
-  - If you use AD FS, you should have Windows 2012 R2 AD FS 3.0 and above for federation
+  - If you use AD FS, you should have Windows 2012 R2 AD FS 3.0 and above for federation.
   - Your identity configurations are any of the types supported by Azure AD Connect, such as password hash sync, pass-through authentication, and on-premises STS supported by Office 365.
   - You have Azure AD Connect configured and functioning for user replication and sync.
   - You have verified that hybrid is configured using Exchange Classic Hybrid Topology mode between your on-premises and Office 365 environment.
 Official support statement for Exchange hybrid says you must have either current CU or current CU - 1.